 I was asked to give a Business Process Testing demo this week.

-To prepare, I created some simple graphs that I thought might be helpful for visualizing some core BPT concepts.
+To prepare, I created some simple graphs and a video that I thought might be helpful for visualizing some core BPT concepts.

 Is BPT separate from QTP?